eficode-academy/ca-project/README.md

 ### Task

-- Create a script that runs the application on your server.
+- Create a script that runs the application on your server. (tip, you can use the ssh key you were given to the cloud instance.
+Look here fore more guidance: https://www.jenkins.io/blog/2019/02/06/ssh-steps-for-jenkins-pipeline/)
 - Augment your script such that you can deploy to multiple targets ( eg. local, staging, production ).
 - If you are more people in the team, try to push your code to one of the other servers, using its private IP (You can get that by issuing the command `ifconfig` ).